 This photograph is the most popular image from my entire collection.
 Time Passages was taken near Mesa Arch in Canyonlands.
 This is another Milky Way Galaxy shot but a little different than many of my other night sky images.
 We light painted the trees in the foreground and focused on them – allowing the galaxy to blur just a little.
 Occasionally, people suggest that it looks more like a painting than photograph.
 I assure you – it is a photograph.Purchase

 Another night sky image of the Milky Way Galaxy arching along with the Windows area of Arches National Park.
 Notice the purple hue of color toward the left edge of the image just above the arch.
 It is the Northern Lights that were captured as part of the image – by accident and good luck I might add.
 Nevertheless, this is a striking image of the Orion Arm of our own Milky Way Spiral Galaxy.Purchase

 The aurora borealis constantly moves and waves in the night sky somewhat like an electric current.
 The aurora is usually dominated by the color green with some purple and yellow hues.
-This image was taken out in the country just north of Hella.
+This image was taken in Iceland out in the country just north of Hella.
 The orange lights on the lower right horizon are small communities off in the distance.
 I tried to pick up some of the stars in the sky but clearly the aurora is the “star” of this picture.Purchase

 A brilliant sunset just off the coast of southern Iceland in early October.
 For those of you that have been to Iceland, perhaps you are familiar with Reynisdrangar near Vik.
 This image was taken there under ideal evening conditions – light winds, relatively warm temperatures and great golden hour light.Purchase